 Celebrating 30 years of professional training for the publishing industry

 Want to find out more or ask a question about the Certificate in Publishing?
-Express interest to connect with this program and receive updates.
+Connect with this program by email.

 Founded in 1990, the Certificate in Publishing is the largest and most successful professional training program for the publishing industry in Canada.
 Our graduates thrive in book publishing and related industries, and in corporate, non-profit, and government communications.